Utah Badlands & Night Skies Photography Workshop — Hanksville

 Sunrise light illuminating intricate drainage patterns on Factory Butte, Utah.

 As sunrise light moves across Factory Butte, complex drainage patterns emerge in warm and cool contrast.
-Photographing scenes like this helps refine timing, tonal balance, and the use of natural textures.

 Registration

-This workshop is designed for photographers interested in working carefully with desert landscapes and dark skies.
 This workshop is currently sold out.
 Contact us with questions or for waitlist.

 → Register for future dates, Hanksville Workshop